Shubhamfw13/Student-Management-System/README.md

  if you want to create a faculty or student you have to login as a faculty then create both faculty and student in faculty the last field is in production so leave it empty or give any one mongoose id of student Note= Only one

+ NOTE= Pie chart is not working on deployment
+ Run (npm i) powershell
+ npm start for frontend
+ nodemon app.js for backend